infobip-community/infobip-api-python-sdk/README.md

 })
 ```
 After that you can access all the methods from `WhatsAppChannel`.
-To sent text message you can use `send_image_message`method and add correct payload:
+To send text message you can use `send_text_message` method and add correct payload:
 ```
-response = c.send_image_message(
+response = c.send_text_message(
     {
-      "from": "<WhatsApp sender number from your Infobib account>", "to": "<Numbe that will receive WhatsApp message>", "messageId": "a28dd97c-1ffb-4fcf-99f1-0b557ed381da",
+      "from": "<WhatsApp sender number from your Infobib account>", "to": "<Number that will receive WhatsApp message>", "messageId": "a28dd97c-1ffb-4fcf-99f1-0b557ed381da",
       "content": {
         "text": "Some text"